scalameta/metals/docs/editors/debug-adapter-protocol.md

 be used by the DAP client.

 `envFile` is an optional parameter, which allows you to specify a path to a `.env` file with additional environment variables.
-It supports single line as well as multi-line quoted values (without value substitution).
+The path can be either absolute or relative to your project workspace.
+The parser supports single line as well as multi-line quoted values (without value substitution).
 Any variables defined in the `env` object take precedence over those from the `.env` file.

 ### Wiring it all together